 Upon receiving two emergency-load-transfer signals within 3 seconds on one or more links, the control exchange will select one of these links which has passed the emergency proving period and respond with two load-transfer-acknowledgement signals.
 The control exchange may now start sending signalling traffic over this link.
-The non-control exchange may also commence signalling traffic when it receives a load-transfer-acknowled-gement signal.
+The non-control exchange may also commence signalling traffic when it receives a load-transfer-acknowledgement signal.
+The signalling traffic that is restarted (or allowed for STP traffic) will be for bands where no working signalling path is at that time available via this exchange.
+Other signalling traffic may only be transferred from working links after the one-minute proving period using the normal changeback or automatic load transfer procedures.